Jump To Addendum

 Being infused with 500ml of Methotrexate (MTX), formerly known as amethopterin, which is a chemotherapy agent and immune system suppressant for treating cancer.
 It will be infused over 24 hours ending sometime Thursday around 9:00 AM.

 Tue, September 5:

-Admitted to Palo Alto VA Hospital (room 109, unit 2A on second floor) for a second round of Chemo.
+Admitted to Palo Alto VA Hospital (room 109, unit 2A on second floor) for a second cycle of Chemo.
 Hair on head about 75% gone.
 The rest of my body feels really normal.
 It's a pity to knock it out again.
 This is suppose to be 4 or 5 days then back home again.
 We'll see.
 A spinal tap is scheduled for tomorrow (Wednesday).
-Another painless procedure, I am told. (liars!) lol While home, the first week was kind of rough with a lot of abdominal pain and nausea and
+Another painless procedure, I am told. (liars!) lol While home, the first week was kind of rough with a lot of abdominal pain and nausea

 swelling in the legs.
 By the end of the first week, my first inkling of normalcy returning and by the end of the second week, walking a mile every day and then two miles every day.
 Still weak but I am regaining my strength, one day at a time.
 YaY!
 Finally, I have received such a wealth of advice and love and offers of

 help, I am overwhelmed.
 Everybody has truly been amazing and

 thoughtful.
 Thank you so much.
 All of it has really helped to buoy my

 spirits and encouraged me to be strong.
 In spite of my blog, please